-Distinguishing Badges will be worn on Tunics, Tunic, khaki drill, and Jacket, S.D.
+Distinguishing Badges will be worn on Tunics, serge, Tunics, khaki drill, and Jackets, S.D.
 They are not to be worn on cloth tunics or greatcoats.

 Instructors of the rank of Colour-Sergeant are to wear Instructor's Badges on right forearm above the point of the cuff, other N.C.
-Officers above the chevrons on right arm, the bottom of the badge to be V-shaped into top of chevrons.
-Badges G.I., G.L.I., will continue to be worn by N.C.
+Officers above chevrons on right arm, the bottom of the bar to be V-shaped into top of chevrons.
+Badges, G.C., G.L.I., will continue to be worn by N.C.
 Officers holding that rating, until either they re-qualify or are discharged.